ACM40960/project-AaronT56/README.md

 3. **Accuracy Metric Meaning**: In order to obtain some meaningful accuracies such that this model can be compared to the BERT binary classification model which was fine tuned, some accuracy metric was required.
 To obtain this accuracy, the number of 'correctly' classified points was had to be defined.
 To do this, each philosophical aspect was described as 'positive' or 'negative'.
 For example, nihilism was considered negative as you may expect the types of narratives in nihilistic texts to have an overall lower sentiment than non-nihilistic texts/philosophers.
 So, in the nihilism graph, find the lowest sentiment score texts, and check what portion of them have been categorised as nihilistic.
 For the non-nihilistic texts do the reverse.
 Using both of these scores, you can obtain the overall number of accuractely classified texts and hence, the overall accuracy.
 The same process is applied to romanticism and stoicism, where a romantic text is expected to have a higher sentiment score and a stoic text is expected to have lower sentiment scores compared to non-stoic.
 This permits accuracy measurements to be obtained for each model.

 4. **Fine-Tuning BERT**: To address data limitations and enhance model performance, I generalized the three philosophical themes into a binary classification (positive vs. negative).
 A fine-tuning layer was applied to BERT using this binary classification approach, which permitted the generation of an accuracy score.
+The data was split with a 70-15-15 ratio, retaining sufficient data for validation and testing.
 ## Getting Started

 To get started with this project: